swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ## 1. International Money Transfer Request

 #### **Description**
-This feature allows customers to request an international transfer and allows tellers to manage and process international transfer requests.
-Customers shall be able to specify an amount of money to transfer to a contact with an international transfer pin.
-Tellers shall be able to claim a transfer to review and process a transfer through the SWIFT alliance system with a SWIFT code.
+This feature allows a Customer to request an international transfer and a Teller to manage and process international transfer requests.
+A Customer shall be able to specify an amount of money to transfer to a contact with an Account Verification PIN.
+A Teller shall be able to claim a transfer to review and process a transfer through the SWIFT alliance system with a SWIFT code.

 **Priority**: High